FireHalo88/Capstone-Project-S2022/README.md

 *ls*

+## Downloading Rosbags
+The following [link](https://drive.google.com/drive/folders/1kz0P6krpRbcyrF--drjNlVKChq2PfgoZ?usp=share_link) is to a google drive that contains both the real life and simulation rosbags used in the capstone report.

 ## Running the Simulation
 The following steps are to successfully launch and move the robot/camera around the virtual test environment.